First aid: How to put someone in the recovery position

 Steps to follow if a spinal injury is suspected

-In some incidents, a spinal injury may be suspected, but the airway may still require attention.
+In some incidents, as a result of the incident spinal injury may be suspected, but the airway may still require attention.
+This is potentially the case in car accidents or other serious incidents whereby major force has been placed on the body.
+Skiing accidents are another such example.
 In this situation, the usual recovery position is not advised, as the spine will need to be kept as straight as possible to prevent further trauma.

 You should not tilt the casualty's head back to open the airway.
 Instead, kneel beside the top of the patient’s head, take two hands to either side of the face, and move the jaw by lifting it with your index and middle fingers, while gently pushing the chin with your thumbs.